 the unpleasant exudate produced at the infection site.

-blemishes of white-tailed deer.
-They are of no significance to the
+white-tailed deer.
+They are of no significance to the health of the